OSC/ood_appkit/README.md

 OOD_CLUSTERS="/path/to/my/config.yml"
 ```

-Or a directory with aptly named configuration files (name of file is id of
+Or a directory with cluster named configuration files (name of file is id of
 cluster):

 ```sh